-Table 1 shows that the largest proportion (29% or 43 respondents) of those interviewed had less than two years of working experience.
+Table 1 shows that the most significant proportion (29% or 43 respondents) of those interviewed had less than two years of working experience.
 However, about equal number also had more than ten years of working experience.
 The range of years of working experience as the landscape architect was wide from less than two years to more than a decade.
 The majority of them has experienced landscape architects, in the comfort zone of career and stable income may use this opportunity to further their study.
 As shown in Table 2, the majority (73% or 109 respondents) of respondents indicated their interest in further studies while the remaining respondents were not interested.
-In fact, their interest to pursue in any graduate program was wide among various professionals.
-The majority of landscape architects (41% or 45 respondents) as landscape architects interested in further their study in Master of Landscape Architecture.
-As expected similar further courses will bring them to upgrade their knowledge and career clearly.
+Their attention to pursuing in any graduate program was full among various professionals.
+The majority of landscape architects (41% or 45 respondents) are interested in further their study in Master of Landscape Architecture.
+As expected, similar further courses will bring them to upgrade their knowledge and career.
 However, other disciplines in built environments such as planners, architects, and engineers also show their interest with 17, 14 and 10 feedbacks respectively.
 These small groups will further their study together with landscape architects in the different major subject; master in landscape architecture will explore new areas that hope will bring them a better future.